AmeliaSZK/CoulAdj-PQ/profiling.md

 and my hypothesis is that the 6 minutes result benefited from a cache somewhere.

 # RLE
-All compared to _All Adjacencies with Table.ToColumns without buffering_
+First two compared to _All Adjacencies with Table.ToColumns without buffering_

 ## Used List.First and List.Last+1 for Start and End